shivalikachavan/p8105_final/final_report/Final_Report.md

 # 7. Discussion

-#### What were your findings?
-Are they what you expect?
-What insights into the data can you make?

 Overall, we found a significant relationship between legalization of sports betting and poor physical/mental health.
 It is important to note that in our statistical analyses, even if the effect size was small, we